 CUC has two group cleanups per month, running from April to November, and you can sign up here.
 Tellock and Carrico encourage people to always report litter issues through their alderman or 311 — the number that connects to city services like the Department of Streets and Sanitation.

 Chicago generated 4.13 million tons of waste in 2020, but most recent data from 2018 reveals Chicago’s average recycling rate is just 8.81%.
-CUC focuses on plastic litter, encouraging members to remove plastics from the environment whenever possible as the items can have detrimental impacts on habitats and animals like turtles and birds, trapping them, said Tellock.
+CUC focuses on plastic litter, encouraging members to remove plastics from the environment whenever possible as the items can have detrimental impacts on habitats and animals like turtles and birds, trapping them, Tellock said.

-“Plastic pollution has some negative effects, especially on waterways and our soil,” said Tellock.
+“Plastic pollution has some negative effects, especially on waterways and our soil,” Tellock said.
 “Along the river you can see very nakedly the impact that plastic pollution has on wildlife.
 It’s in their habitat, in their nests, they’re swimming in it.”

 A clean Chicago